 President Miljanich said she is concerned about the possibility of delaying the commencement of construction.
 She said it was made clear to the voters who approved the bond that the needs were immediate.
-Chancellor Galatolo said experts in the industry have indicated that there is a $\pm 26$ month backlog of construction projects.
+Chancellor Galatolo said experts in the industry have indicated that there is a $\pm$ 26 month backlog of construction projects.
 He said it could be wise to delay construction by two years when there might be available resources and increased competition.
 However, he said there is also a risk that the construction boom will continue and costs could escalate even more.
 President Miljanich said it is also a risk of harming the public's opinion after a campaign that stressed the fact that these are critical needs.
 She said if a decision is made to delay, the reasons should be made very clear to the community.
 Vice President Mandelkern agreed that needs were identified on the campuses and were conveyed to the community.
-He said he believes projects should be prioritization is taking place; for instance, the project to expand the Health and Wellness Center at College of San Mateo has already been scrapped.
+He said he believes projects should be prioritized to make sure that projects connected with the core educational mission come first.
+Chancellor Galatolo said prioritization is taking place; for instance, the project to expand the Health and Wellness Center at College of San Mateo has already been scrapped.